neverendingqs/lit-element-template/README.md

 ### Publishing

+If you use `'publish': true` in your `config` object in configure-repo.js, your package.json and .travis.yml files will be setup for future public publishing with `npm`.
+To complete getting the publishing to work:
+* A `d2l-travis-deploy` API key needs to be encrypted and added into the .travis.yml file under `# d2l-travis-deploy: ...` (replace the `...` with the token used for generating the key).
-If you use `'publish': true` in your `config` object in configure-repo.js, your `package.json` file will be setup for future public publishing with `npm`.
-Once you are ready to publish your element, navigate to the root directory of your package and use the command `npm publish --access public` (see [here](https://docs.npmjs.com/creating-and-publishing-scoped-public-packages#publishing-scoped-public-packages) for more information).
+* Once you are ready to publish your element, navigate to the root directory of your package and use the command `npm publish --access public` (see [here](https://docs.npmjs.com/creating-and-publishing-scoped-public-packages#publishing-scoped-public-packages) for more information).

 ## Developing and Contributing